MattClarkson/CMakeCatchTemplate/README.md

  * Windows - Windows 8, VS2013, CMake 3.6.3, Qt 5.4.2
  * Linux - Centos 7, g++ 4.8.5, CMake 3.5.1, Qt 5.6.2
  * Mac - OSX 10.10.5, clang 6.0, CMake 3.9.4, Qt 5.6.2
+ * Also refer to .travis.yml and appveyor.yml for other combinations

 Minimum CMake version is 3.5.
 Minimum Qt is version 5.
 Qt4 is not supported and not planned to be supported.
 If you are using VTK you should try a Qt version >= 5.5.0 to take advantage of the new OpenGL2 backend.
+If you need pybind, you need at least C++11, so on Windows you should have at least VS2015.

 Build Instructions